digaso/Scabere/README.md

 Scabere it's a mobile application to help you to manage your daily tasks.
 The front-end is in React-Native and Back-end in Node.js .

-## Purpose
+## Objective

 I did this project for school.
-We needed to do something in the end of the year and I choosed this.
+We needed to do something in the end of the year so I choosed this.

-## How to run
+## How to run server

+> To make this run correctly you need to have a cluster in mongodb and make a .env file with this line of code
+> `DB_CONNECTION=YOUR_CONNECTION_STRING`

-First you need to have your terminal in Scabere backend directory
+Have your terminal in this project

 `cd Scabere/backend`

-To install all packeges needed you can use NPM or Yarn
+To install all packages needed you can use NPM or Yarn ( in this case I use yarn)

 **`yarn`**